CABIN (Canadian Aquatic Biomonitoring Network)

 Living Lakes Canada has been leading CABIN training courses across British Columbia and Canada for over 10 years.
 We offer private, location-flexible courses in CABIN field methods for Indigenous and non-Indigenous community-based water monitoring groups.
 These customizable training courses provide participants with background knowledge and hands-on practice with the CABIN protocol.
 Courses are led by our staff who are ECCC-certified CABIN trainers.

-Benthic (bottom-dwelling) macroinvertebrates (small animals without a backbone) are collected by participants using the standardized 3-minute kick-net protocol, demonstrated in the video clip below.
+Benthic (bottom-dwelling) macroinvertebrates (small animals without a backbone) are collected by participants using the standardized 3-minute kick-net sampling method, demonstrated in the video clip below.
 Once collected, the benthics are sent to qualified taxonomists who then identify the type and number of organisms (family or genus level) present based on physical traits.

 The data collected are uploaded to the national CABIN database for statistical analysis.
-In areas where reference models have been developed, the Reference Condition Approach (RCA) can be applied, comparing unimpacted/minimally impacted sites to sites under the influence of human activities.
+In areas where reference models have been developed, the Reference Condition Approach (RCA) can be applied, comparing pristine/minimally impacted sites to sites under the influence of human activities.
 Abundance, richness and diversity metrics can also be compiled from the uploaded data by certified CABIN Project Managers to assess the condition of the site.
 Reports summarizing the statistical analysis conducted in the CABIN database can be output for users to assist in reporting on stream health and site condition.

 PROGRAM GOAL